instagrambot/instagrambot.github.io/_docs/en/How_to_use.md

 ---
-title: Hot to use
+title: Instructions for use
-permalink: /docs/en/Hot_to_use
+permalink: /docs/en/How_to_use
 ---

-# Instructions for use

 **Important!
 Read the instructions from start to finish, and then act!
 Good luck!**